 - If you are a student, completing work experience as part of your studies, then your education provider (e.g. school, uni or TAFE) may provide insurance coverage.

-- If you are registered with a jobactive provider you should discuss the National Work Experience Programme with them.
+- If you are registered with a jobactive provider you should discuss the National Work Experience Programme and PATH internship program with them.

 - If neither of these options are applicable then you might consider taking out your own work experience insurance.